Ruth Glick: Biography

 When Glick wrote her first novel, a children's science-fiction story, it was rejected by five different publishers.
 The last, Scholastic, sent a two-page note detailing the flaws in the manuscript.
 Glick rewrote the story based on those suggestions, and Scholastic later purchased the book.
 It was released in 1982 as Invasion of the Blue Lights.
 The same year, Glick partnered with three friends, Eileen Buckholtz, Louise Titchener, and Carolyn Males to write romance novels, under the pseudonym of Alyssa Howard they published two novels, their first work "Love is Elected" was nominee for Romantic Times Best Romance.
-She collabored with Buckholtz writing young-adult novels, and using with her the pseudonyms of Amanda Lee, Samantha Chase and Rebecca York, the duo wrote over 40 novels and novellas together.
+She collaborated with Buckholtz writing young-adult novels, and using with her the pseudonyms of Amanda Lee, Samantha Chase and Rebecca York, the duo wrote over 40 novels and novellas together.
 Most of these were romantic suspense.
 With Titchener, she wrote under the pseudonyms of Alexis Hill, Alexis Hill Jordan, and Tess Marlowe.

 In the late 1990s, Glick decided that she no longer wished to work in collaboration, explaining that "sharing my vision with someone else stopped being satisfying for me".
 She and Buckholz agreed that each could release solo novels under the pseudonym Rebecca York, provided that the cover page also listed their real names.
 In 1998, Glick's first solo novel as Rebecca York was published as Nowhere Man.

 According to Glick, as of 1999 over 5 million copies of her books were in print in 17 languages.
 By 2011, there were over 12 million copies of her books in print in 22 languages.